spencer-rafada/dx-scraper-challenge/README.md

 - Tracks GitHub users who opened PRs or submitted reviews
 - Handles GitHub API rate limiting
 - Logs errors for debugging and monitoring
-- Uses ActiveRecord for database operations
+- Uses PostgreSQL with ActiveRecord for concurrent database operations

 ## Prerequisites

 - Ruby
+- PostgreSQL
 - Bundler
-- SQLite3
 - GitHub Personal Access Token with appropriate permissions (if not provided, rate limiting will be applied)

 ## Installation